-236 The tables in this annex omit the use of Pillar 2 for macro-prudential purposes.
-The instruments available under Pillar 2 are 237 The CRD does not specify whether an SRB can be applied to a sectoral subset of exposures.
-238 Member States can impose a higher SRB with prior authorisation from the European Council.
+268 The tables in this annex omit the use of Pillar 2 for macroprudential purposes.
+The instruments available under Pillar 2 are numerous and can be applied in a flexible way, including to targeted exposures or assets (Chapter 6).

+269 The CRD IV does not specify whether an SRB can be applied to a sectoral subset of exposures.

-Table 2: Key features of instruments aimed at mitigating and preventing excessive sectoral credit growth and leverage
+Key features of instruments aimed at mitigating and preventing excessive sectoral credit growth and leverage

-Instrument Sectoral capital requirements (Article 124 CRR for real estate or Article 458 CRR) Sectoral LGD floors (Article 164 for real estate or Article 458 CRR) Sectoral LTV (national law) Sectoral LTI or DSTI (national Iaw) Nature of systemic risk Cyclical or structural Cyclical or structural Cyclical or structural Cyclical or structural Target population All (Article 124); all or subset (Article 458) All All (Borrowers) All (Borrowers) Scope of application: all or subset of exposures All or subset of domestic real estate exposures under SA (Article 124); all or subset of domestic real estate or intra- financial exposures (Article 458) All or subset of domestic retail real estate exposures under IRB All or subset of domestic real estate exposures All or subset of domestic real estate exposures Caps on restrictions or requirements (proportionality) Up to 150% (Article 124) Over 150% (Article 458) No caps No caps No caps Reciprocity (limiting regulatory arbitrage) Mandatory (Article 124) Voluntary (Article 458) Mandatory Voluntary Voluntary Transparency (fostering market discipline) Medium Medium High High Legal/procedural requirements Medium for Article 124 and high for Article 458 CRR.
+Instrument Sectoral capital requirements (Article 124 of the CRR for real estate or Article 458 of the CRR) Sectoral LGD floors (Article 164 of the for real estate or Article 458 of the CRR) Sectoral LTV (national law) Sectoral LTI or DSTI (national law) Nature of systemic risk Cyclical or structural Cyclical or structural Cyclical or structural Cyclical or structural Target population All (Article 124); all or subset (Article 458) All All (Borrowers) All (Borrowers) Scope of application: all or subset of exposures All or subset of domestic real estate exposures under SA (Article 124); all or subset of domestic real estate or intra- financial exposures (Article 458) All or subset of domestic retail real estate exposures under IRB All or subset of domestic real estate exposures All or subset of domestic real estate exposures Caps on restrictions or requirements (proportionality) Up to 150% (Article 124) Over 150% (Article 458) No caps No caps No caps Reciprocity (limiting regulatory arbitrage) Mandatory (Article 124) Voluntary (Article 458) Mandatory Voluntary Voluntary Transparency (fostering market discipline) Medium Medium High High Legal/procedural requirements Medium for Article 124 and high for Article 458 of the CRR.
 Low Low Low

-Table 3:Key features of instruments aimed at mitigating and preventing excessive maturity mismatch and market illiquidity
+Key features of instruments aimed at mitigating and preventing excessive maturity mismatch and market illiquidity

-Instrument Liquidity buffers (Article 458 CRR) NSFR (Article 458 CRR) Other stable funding (national law) Liquidity charges (Article 105 CRD) LTD (Article 103 CRD) Nature of systemic risk Cyclical or structural Cyclical or structural Cyclical or structural Cyclical or structural Cyclical or structural Target population All or subset All or subset All or subset All or subset All or subset Scope of application: all or subset of exposures All assets and liabilities All assets and liabilities All or subset of assets and liabilities All assets and liabilities All assets and liabilities Caps on restrictions or requirements (proportionality) No No No No No Reciprocity (limiting regulatory arbitrage) Voluntary Voluntary Voluntary Voluntary Voluntary Transparency (fostering market discipline) High High High High High Legal/procedural requirements High High Low Low Low
+Instrument Liquidity buffers (Article 458 of the CRR) NSFR (Article 458 of the CRR) Other stable funding (national law) Liquidity charges (Article 105 of the CRD IV) LTD (Article 103 of the CRD IV) Nature of systemic risk Cyclical or structural Cyclical or structural Cyclical or structural Cyclical or structural Cyclical or structural Target population All or subset All or subset All or subset All or subset All or subset Scope of application: all or subset of exposures All assets and liabilities All assets and liabilities All or subset of assets and liabilities All assets and liabilities All assets and liabilities Caps on restrictions or requirements (proportionality) No No No No No Reciprocity (limiting regulatory arbitrage) Voluntary Voluntary Voluntary Voluntary Voluntary Transparency (fostering market discipline) High High High High High Legal/procedural requirements High High Low Low Low

-Table 4: Key features of instruments aimed at limiting direct and indirect exposure conc entrations 5
+Key features of instruments aimed at limiting direct and indirect exposure concentrations

-Instrument SRB (Articles 133-134 CRD) Large exp. reqs.
-(Article 458 CRR) Own funds (Article 458 CRR) Measures for intra-fin. sector exps.
-(Article 458 CRR) Nature of systemic risk Structural Structural Cyclical or Structural Cyclical or Structural Target population All or subset All or subset All or subset All or subset Scope of application: all or subset of exposures All exposures (within and/or outside Member State) 239 All or subset of exposures to individual or group of connected clients All or subset of exposures All or subset of intra-financial exposures Caps on restrictions or requirements (proportionality) Max 5% of RWA 240 Max 15% below restriction in Art 395 CRR.
+Instrument SRB (Articles 133-134 of the CRD IV) Large exp. reqs.
+(Article 458 of the CRR) Own funds (Article 458 of the CRR) Measures for intra-fin. sector exps.
+(Article 458 of the CRR) Nature of systemic risk Structural Structural Cyclical or Structural Cyclical or Structural Target population All or subset All or subset All or subset All or subset Scope of application: all or subset of exposures All exposures (within and/or outside Member State) 271 All or subset of exposures to individual or group of connected clients All or subset of exposures All or subset of intra- financial exposures Caps on restrictions or requirements (proportionality) Max 5% of RWA 272 Max 15% below restriction in Art 395 of the CRR.
 No caps No caps Reciprocity (limiting regulatory arbitrage) Voluntary Voluntary Voluntary Voluntary Transparency (fostering market discipline) High Medium Low Medium/Low Legal/procedural requirements Level dependent High Low Low